5 tips for standardized test prep – no panicking allowed

 3. Don’t buy into the hype.
 People around you may be going completely overboard about the tests, talking and worrying about testing constantly, basically freaking out, until the idea builds into a monster in everyone’s minds.
 Let it go.
 These tests are administered multiple times each year to millions of students.
 If you’re taking the SAT or ACT, here’s the good news — it’s one time in life when it’s actually possible to get a do-over.
 And here’s even better news — most universities allow scores from multiple test dates.
 Check the ones you’re interested in.
 (Some will even take scores from more than one test type, such as your highest Critical Reading from the SAT and highest Math from the ACT!)

 4. Don’t feel like you have to spend a fortune on a test prep course.
 If you have the means and feel that paid preparation will help you, it sure doesn’t hurt, but plenty of students do just fine with free or low-cost practice options.
 (There are lots of free and low-cost study options.
 Check with your counselor and see the links below.)
 Get a book or go online, get familiar with the format, and do so early in the process.
 Practice makes perfect, so start well in advance of your test date.
+If you do plan to go with a test prep company, we like Higher Scores Test Prep and their various options for the level of preparation that fits your situation.

 5. Don’t skip breakfast or fill up on high-sugar non-food.
 Pretty much every study that’s been done on eating breakfast before testing proves that it makes a difference in performance.
 But make sure you eat a good breakfast.
 Protein, good carbohydrates and absolutely NO sugary junk!
 (Save the toaster pastries and cookies in disguise for an after-test treat.)